hyva-themes/magento2-react-checkout-offline-payments/README.md

 ## Supported Offline Payment Methods

 Magento 2 offline methods are Check / Money order, Bank transfer, Cash on delivery and Purchase order.
-All methods are now supported.

-However, if you use the [hyva-checkout-example-template](https://github.com/rajeev-k-tomy/magento2-hyva-react-checkout-offline-payments/tree/hyva-checkout-example-template), then it only supports purchase order method at the moment.
-Rest of the methods needs to be modified to make it work with the example-template module.
+Among these methods, currently purchase order is supported here.

 ## More Reading